-One of the root causes of burnout is feeling that you have lost or are losing control over the most important aspects of your life, leading to helplessness and frustration.
-Resolving burnout requires serious changes at the organizational level wherever you are working or studying, but there are personal steps you can take towards recovery and prevention.
+One of the root causes of burnout is the feeling that you have lost or are losing control over the most important aspects of your life, leading to helplessness and frustration.
+Resolving burnout requires serious changes at the organizational level, wherever you are working or studying, but there are personal steps you can take toward recovery and prevention.

 Decluttering Your Space